-(ii) The hospital shall maintain a risk-adjusted mortality rate that is consistent with high quality patient care.

-(b) A hospital with an all-cause 30-day risk-adjusted mortality rate for a specific type of cardiac surgery cases, such as CABG cases, that exceeds the statewide average beyond the acceptable margin of error calculated for the hospital by the Commission is subject to a focused review.
-The acceptable margin of error is the 95 percent confidence interval calculated for the hospital's all-cause 30-day risk-adjusted mortality rate for a specific type of cardiac surgery cases.

-(c) A hospital with an STS-ACSD composite score for CABG of one star for two consecutive rating cycles will be subject to a focused review.
+- (ii) The hospital shall maintain a risk-adjusted mortality rate that is consistent with high quality patient care. - (b) A hospital with an all-cause 30-day risk-adjusted mortality rate for a specific type of cardiac surgery cases, such as CABG cases, that exceeds the statewide average beyond the acceptable margin of error calculated for the hospital by the Commission is subject to a focused review.
+The acceptable margin of error is the 95 percent confidence interval calculated for the hospital's all-cause 30-day risk-adjusted mortality rate for a specific type of cardiac surgery cases. - (c) A hospital with an STS-ACSD composite score for CABG of one star for two consecutive rating cycles will be subject to a focused review. - (6) Volume requirements. - (a) A cardiac surgery program shall maintain an annual volume of 200 or more open heart surgery cases. - (b) A cardiac surgery program that fails to reach an annual volume of 100 eardiacopen heart surgery cases will be subject to a focused review.

-(6) Volume Requirements

-(a) A cardiac surgery program shall maintain an annual volume of 200 or more cases.

-(b) A cardiac surgery program that fails to reach an annual volume of 100 cardiac surgery cases will be subject to a focused review.